 Imagine what sexuality discourse would be like today (especially in politics) if the nuances of sexuality were limited to only identity and expression.
 Likewise, it seems that when the nuances of gender are limited to only identity and expression, discourse is poisoned.
 When the parameters of gender rhetoric exclude orientation, every aspect of gender discourse is entangled with culture:

-Without the rhetorical tool of “orientation” trans advocacy seems to be fighting a battle with one hand tied behind its back.
-This reality hasn’t gone unnoticed by those who wish to use the limitations of our current rhetorical landscape to disguise bigotry as mere concern:
+Without the rhetorical tool of “orientation,” trans advocacy seems to be fighting a battle with one hand tied behind its back.
+This reality hasn’t gone unnoticed by those who wish to use the limitations of our current rhetorical landscape to disguise bigotry as a mere concern: